otienojoseph/alx-higher_level_programming/0x06-python-classes/README.md

 - 0-square: Write an empty class 'Square' that defines a square
 - 1-square: Create a class 'Square' that defines a square with a private attribute 'size'
+- 2-square: Create a class 'Square' that defines a square with a private attribute 'size' with validation